Adelaide migratory birds header large

 A satellite being attached to one of the grey plovers, known as CYA (image courtesy of Tony Flaherty)

-Two grey plovers were chosen – named CYA and CYB.
+Two grey plovers - named CYA and CYB - were tracked from Thompson Beach to the Siberian Arctic.

-They were then tracked flying more than 13,000 km from Adelaide’s bird sanctuary to Wrangel Island, off the coast of Russia.
+They were then tracked flying more than 13,000 km from the Adelaide International Bird Sanctuary to Wrangel Island, off the coast of Russia.

 Their trip included a stretch of 7,000 kilometres of non-stop flying from Adelaide to China.